9 Best Things to Do in Mindo, Ecuador (+ Complete Travel Guide)

 If you do one thing in Mindo, make it this hike.

-The Ruta de las Cascadas is a hike that leads you deep into Nambillo Ecological Reserve, where you’ll find seven waterfalls, crystal-clear pools, and some of the most stunning cloud forest scenery in Ecuador.
+The Ruta de las Cascadas is a network of trails that leads you deep into the Nambillo Ecological Reserve, where you’ll find seven different waterfalls, crystal-clear swimming holes and some of the most stunning cloud forest scenery in Ecuador.

 2. Go on a Bird-Watching Tour

-You can obviously walk through the forest on your own, but I highly recommend hiring a guide.
-They have a trained eye (and ear) and are able to spot wildlife that you probably wouldn’t find on your own.
-They also carry a telescope to help you see colorful toucans and hummingbirds hiding up in the trees.
-You might even see the elusive Andean cock-of-the-rock if you’re lucky!
+You can certainly walk the trails on your own, but I highly recommend hiring a local guide.
+They have an almost supernatural ability to spot birds you would walk right past.
+They carry a telescope to help you get a closer look at colorful toucans, quetzals, and if you’re really lucky, the elusive Andean cock-of-the-rock.

 The best time of year for birdwatching is in the rainy season (October – May), with peak bird migration happening from December – April.